jdsham/hf-ai-agents-course/docs/src/DESIGN.md

     - Must handle missing keys gracefully
     */

-    // Check if every key in output_schema_keys exists in the response dictionary validation_result ← all(key in response for key in output_schema_keys)
+    // Use Python's all() function to check if every key in output_schema_keys exists in the response dictionary RETURN all(key in response for key in output_schema_keys)

-    // Return validation result
-    RETURN validation_result

 END FUNCTION
 ```